tgstation/tgstation/code/game/objects/effects/spawners/random/readme.md

 Suture is 40% (2/5), Mesh is 20% (1/5), Gauze is 20% (1/5), and Syringe is 20% (1/5).
 A weighted list has the advantage of not needing to update every item in the list when adding a new item.
 If the list was based on a straight percent values, then each new item would require to manually go and edit ALL the items in the list.
 For big lists that would become very tedious.
 This is why we use weighted lists to determine probability!

-### Style
+## Style

 Here are some simple guidelines that you should stick to when making a new spawner:

-1. If ALL the items have the same chance, we should not set a weighted value to the item.  (ie. Do not put `/obj/item/stack/medical/suture = 1` unless other items have different spawn chances)
+### If ALL the items have the same chance, we should not set a weighted value to the item

 Good: